 “We know that governors are the ones who make decisions on how the Clean Air Act and the Clean Water Act and other environmental safeguards promulgated by the EPA (federal Environmental Protection Agency) are enforced,” said Kevin Curtis, executive director of the Natural Resources Defense Council Action Fund, its political arm.
 “Does a coal plant stay on line, or is it replaced with clean energy?
 Governors have a tremendous voice in that question.
 Do we invest in new fossil fuel infrastructure or do we transition to clean energy?
 Governors have a big voice in that.”

 The six states that are gaining Democratic trifectas may be the first places where renewable energy agendas advance, said Gene Karpinski, president of the League of Conservation Voters.
 That happened this year in New Jersey, a trifecta state where Democratic Gov. Phil Murphy has signed several clean energy-related bills and orders since taking office in January.

-Republicans continue to have an edge at the state level, controlling the governor's office and both houses of the legislature in at least 21 states.
-The party is on track to have at least 25 governors, and it had narrow leads in two additional guberanatorial races, with results still being finalized in Georgia and a recount ordered in Florida.
-While some of Republican governors, like Massachusetts' Charlie Baker and Maryland's Larry Hogan, support clean energy and climate policies, many of them are opposed.
+Republicans continue to have an edge at the state level, controlling the governor’s office and both houses of the legislature in at least 21 states.
+The party is on track to have 27 governors.
+While some of Republican governors, like Massachusetts’ Charlie Baker and Maryland’s Larry Hogan, support clean energy and climate policies, many of them are opposed.